Sage-Bionetworks-Workflows/cwl-tool-synapseclient/README.md

 # Synapse command line CWL tools

 This repository contains versioned CWL tools for the Synapse command line client.
+Other tools that utilize the `synapseclient` should live in other repositories.

 ## Dockerfile